obenno/ShinySyn/README.md

 The application will be run locally at `http://127.0.0.1:3838`, user could open the address with browsers.

-Or just pull the pre-built image from [dockerhub](https://hub.docker.com/) with:
+To only pull the pre-built image from [dockerhub](https://hub.docker.com/), use:

 ```
 docker pull obenno/shinysyn